vishvAsa/kalpAntaram/kANe/v3/4/Appendix.md

 for Superintendent of a fort.
 Vide p.
 112 note 147 above.
 CAT-meaning uncertain.
 The word occurs in the Kahla

 plate of Sodhadova of samvat 1134 (E. I. VII at p.
 91).
 9-Messenger, envoy.
-Vide Viṣnudharmottara II.
+Vide Viṣṇudharmottara II.
 24. 13-14, 28

 for his qualifications and pp. 112, 127 above.
 In the 13th Rock Edit of Asoka at Shahabazgadhi we have 'duta' (vide